write-you-a-scheme-v2/scheme/docs/03_evaluation.md

 ```Haskell
 eval :: LispVal -> Eval LispVal
 ```
 The eval function is the heart of our interpreter, and must be able to pattern match every possible valid syntax, as well as the special forms.
 This is a pretty tall order, so we are going to approach this by going through the eval function piece by piece along with the helper functions needed to run that code.
 It's a little disjoint, but the simplest way to explain exactly how we are going to implement the syntax and semantics of Scheme in Haskell.
 As always, to see it all together, see [Eval.hs](../src/Eval.hs).
-As we go through the code you will see some `throwM`, which are covered in the next chapter, for now, recognize that `throwM $ LispErrorConstructor "message-1"` returns `Eval LispVal`.
+As we go through the code you will see some `throwM`, which are covered in the next chapter, for now, recognize that `throwM $ LispExceptionConstructor "message-1"` returns `Eval LispVal`.

 #### quote